 Reckless Driving for the CDL Driver

-CDL drivers face all the penalties discussed in this article for reckless driving.
-However, they also face the potential loss of their CDL license, necessary for many occupations.
+Commercial drivers face all the penalties imposed by New York for reckless driving.
+They also face the potential loss of their CDL license, necessary for many occupations.
 Generally, a CDL suspension does not result from the first offense of reckless driving, but a second offense within three years will result in a CDL suspension for 60 days.
 A third offense in three years will cause a 120-day suspension.

-If the driver received a reckless driving conviction, that constitutes proof of their negligence and liability.
-However, you can still prevail in a civil claim if a driver does not get convicted.
-Your lawyer can present other evidence of their dangerous driving that led to the crash.
+If the driver received a reckless driving conviction, this can be an important piece of evidence to prove their negligence and liability.
+Even if a driver does not get convicted of reckless driving, you can still prevail in a civil claim to recover financial compensation for your injuries.
+Your lawyer can present other evidence of the careless driver showing willful disregard and dangerous driving that led to the crash.

 Punitive Damages and Reckless Driving